Bold Branding for a Growing Community: Visual Identity and Collateral Designed to Empower and Connect

 -

-Once the logo direction felt strong, I refined the broader visual system, including color palettes, type hierarchies, and graphic elements that could extend into event materials and social media.
-I wanted the identity to feel flexible and accessible, able to grow alongside the organization as it expanded its reach and programming.
+Once a clear logo direction emerged, I refined the broader visual system.
+This included defining color palettes, establishing type hierarchies, and developing supporting graphic elements that could extend naturally into event materials and social graphics.
+Flexibility and accessibility were key considerations, ensuring the identity could grow alongside the organization without losing cohesion.

 Defining the visual language